Harold Martin

 Biography

-Harold is also a Director in the Valuation and Forensic Services ("VFS") Practice of Keiter, a certified public accounting and consulting firm located in Richmond, Virginia.
-He was formerly the Partner-in-Charge of the VFS Practice and member of the Executive and Partner Compensation Committees.
 He has over 40 years of experience in valuation, forensic and public accounting, and financial services.
 He has performed over 2,000 valuation and forensic projects in over 220 industries.
 He has qualified as an expert witness before U.S. District Court, U.S. Bankruptcy Court, and 22 circuit courts in five states, as well as the American Arbitration Association and National Association of Securities Dealers.
-He has been named as an experience disputes subject to the Financial Industry Regulatory Authority.
+He has been named as an expert in disputes subject to the Financial Industry Regulatory Authority.
 He has been appointed by U.S. District Court as a forensic accountant on cases in which he collaborated with the SEC and the FBI.
 He has been appointed by the U.S. Office of the Federal Public Defender as a consultant on fraud cases.
 He has also been retained by the U.S. Department of Justice as a consultant in a litigation in U.S. District Court.
 He has presented testimony at trial, arbitration, and deposition over 95 times.
 He has been appointed by various circuit courts as a neutral forensic accountant and appraiser.

-Prior to joining Keiter, he was affiliated for 13 years with two international accounting firms, serving as a Director responsible for managing the Financial Advisory Services practice for Coopers & Lybrand’s Richmond, Virginia office and as a Senior Manager in Management Consulting Services for Price Waterhouse.
+He was affiliated for 13 years with two international accounting firms, serving as a Director responsible for managing the Financial Advisory Services practice for Coopers & Lybrand’s Richmond, Virginia office and as a Senior Manager in Management Consulting Services for Price Waterhouse.
 He also served as a Direct Loan Officer in retail banking at First & Merchants National Bank.

 He has also served as a guest instructor at the FBI Academy for forensic accountants in Quantico, Virginia, as well as the National Judicial College.

-He received his A.B. degree in English from William & Mary and his M.B.A. degree from Virginia Commonwealth University where he was a member of Beta Alpha Psi (National Accounting Honorary).
 He is licensed in Virginia as a Certified Public Accountant (CPA).
-He is also certified by the AICPA as Accredited in Business Valuation (ABV), Certified in Financial Forensics (CFF); by the American Society of Appraisers as an Accredited Senior Appraiser in Business Valuation (ASA); by the Association of Certified Fraud Examiner as a Certified Fraud Examiner (CFE).
+He is certified by the AICPA as Accredited in Business Valuation (ABV), Certified in Financial Forensics (CFF); by the American Society of Appraisers as an Accredited Senior Appraiser in Business Valuation (ASA); and by the Association of Certified Fraud Examiners as a Certified Fraud Examiner (CFE).

 Areas of Interest/Expertise